“As soon as we pay attention to our breath, as we breathe in, these three things—body, breath, and mind—come together.”

 Have you ever thought about how our mind and the rest of our body interact with each other on a daily basis?

-The sensations we feel may be positive or negative, but the idea is to observe them for what they are, and not how we’d like them to be.
+The sensations we feel during the course of meditation may be positive or negative, but the idea is to observe them for what they are and not how we’d like them to be.

-As we become more and more aware of these sensations within our body, our mind and consciousness also get sharpened, and we’re able to experience reality and truth in the outside world more mindfully and objectively as well.
+As we become more and more aware of these sensations within our body, our mind and consciousness also get sharpened, and we’re able to experience reality and truth in the outside world more mindfully and objectively.

 Changing the Habit Patterns of the Mind